 The martial arts are chock full of various customs and practices that form a system of etiquette observed to varying degrees by different martial arts systems and martial arts schools.
 These customs can vary greatly from one martial art to another.
 Some styles pay very little attention to etiquette while others are deeply immersed in rules of etiquette.

 We wish to convey the most common forms of etiquette that you will encounter in a Tensoku Ryu Dojo and that are commonly practiced in traditional Japanese martial arts systems.
-Again, different systems will have somewhat differing rules and practices regarding Reishiki.
+Again, each martial arts system will have somewhat different rules and practices regarding Reishiki.

 Reishiki has evolved for two primary reasons.
 The first is the one most people think of and that is to show respect to those with more experience or training.
-This is important, but it is actually the less important of the two primary reasons.
+This is important, but it is the less important of the two primary reasons.
 The ultimate reason for the development and institution of Reishiki rules is to observe, promote, and help ensure student safety.
-Reishiki rules have evolved over time primarily to lessen the likelihood of injury for those practicing in a Dojo.
+Reishiki rules have evolved primarily to lessen the likelihood of injury for those practicing in a Dojo.
 You will find that the more serious the potential accidental injury threat becomes, the more stringent will be the rules of Reishiki.
-For example, the Reishiki rules when training with the Katana are generally quite rigid and strict to help insure someone does not receive a disfiguring or life threatening injury.
+For example, the Reishiki rules when training with the Katana are generally quite rigid and strict to help ensure someone does not receive a disfiguring or life-threatening injury.

 Students should observe the following Reishiki within all Tensoku Ryu Dojo.